9. TCP/IP Programming

 Dim thSend As New Thread(New ThreadStart(AddressOf New clientSend(client).Run))

-' Start both threads
+' start execution of both threads

 thSend.Start()